-The impending exit of the United Kingdom from the European Union (EU) continues to cast uncertainty across numerous sectors of the economy.
-Brexit is due to occur in March 2019 and Brexit negotiations are split into two parts.
-The first part relating to the past relationship (the "Divorce settlement") and the second related to future trading relationship.
-The intention is that both the Divorce settlement and a declaration of political intent in relation to the future trading relationship will be agreed before December 2018.
-The current Government remains committed to continue current funding and immigration arrangements for EU students until 31 December 2020.
-Whilst there have been some concerns in relation to how these changes might impact EU and International student enrolment post-Brexit, demand modelling by the Higher Education Policy Institute and London Economics suggests any fall in EU numbers will be largely offset by an increase in the population of International students; an estimated net fall in the full time student population of less than 1 per cent.
+With the deadline for Brexit extended until 31 January 2020, the exit of the United Kingdom from the European Union (EU) continues to cast uncertainty across numerous sectors of the economy.
+Whilst there have been some concerns how this might impact EU and International student enrolment post-Brexit, demand modelling by the Higher Education Policy Institute and London Economics suggests any fall in EU numbers will be largely offset by an increase in the population of International students; an estimated net fall in the full time student population of 0.6 per cent.